Discover why Briony chose the University of Cumbria and what she loves about her BSc (Hons) Criminology and Forensic Investigation course.

 What’s been the most difficult obstacle you’ve overcome in your education journey so far?

-The most difficult obstacle I’ve had to overcome in my education journey so far is managing my time effectively while balancing the expected academic responsibilities.
-Keeping up with coursework, exams, and deadlines can be challenging at times, however, this is something I have learned to manage, as I am surrounded by very supportive members of staff.
-This experience in time management has taught me resilience, self-discipline, and the importance of asking for help when needed.
-I am confident that these will all be valued disciplines when exploring the world outside of the universities walls.
+The most difficult obstacle I’ve had to overcome in my education journey so far has been managing my time effectively while balancing academic responsibilities.
+Keeping up with coursework, exams, and deadlines can be challenging at times; however, this is something I have learned to manage thanks to the support of staff members.

-What was the breakthrough moment for you when things began to fall into place?
+What was the breakthrough moment for you at university?

 How have you found studying at the University of Cumbria?